mmore500/signalgp-lite/joss/paper.md

 # Summary

-SignalGP is an existing event-driven genetic programming C++ library well-suited for interaction-heavy program synthesis problems.
+SignalGP is an existing event-driven genetic programming C++ library well-suited for interaction-heavy program synthesis problems [@lalejini2018evolving].
 SignalGP was instrumental in introducing the event-driven genetic programming paradigm where program modules are triggered in response to signals from the environment.

 Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven genetic programs trigger event handlers (i.e., program modules) in response to signals that are generated internally, externally from other agents, or externally from the environment.